chuaweien/PeekingDuck/README.md

 ## Purpose

 The purpose of this is to detect the motion of people for surveilance.
-Perhaps this can be useful for security when people are not supposed to enter in certain areas.
+Perhaps this could be useful for security when people are not supposed to enter in certain areas.
+It also could be useful to spot suspicious activities since it does tracking as well.

 ## Installation

-Create a conda environment using `conda.yml` with the command below.
+Create a conda environment using `conda.yml` with the command below and activate the conda environment.

 ```
 conda env create -f conda.yml
+conda activate pkd
 ```

 > Note: for users with ARM-based devices such as Raspberry Pi or Apple Silicon Mac, please refer to AISG Peeking Duck for [installation instructions.](https://peekingduck.readthedocs.io/en/stable/getting_started/03_custom_install.html)